Testing Causality in Scientific Modelling Software: Background and Preliminaries

 \subsection{Causal DAGs}

 CI generally depends on domain expertise and causal assumptions that cannot be tested in practice \cite{rothman2005causation}.
 Given that different domain experts may make different assumptions about the same problem and that these may lead to different results, it is essential that all assumptions are made transparent.
 To this end, causal DAGs provide an intuitive graphical method for communicating the causal assumptions necessary to solve CI problems \cite{pearl1995}.
-Formally, a causal graph is defined as follows \cite{hernan2020causal}:
+Formally, a causal DAG is defined as follows \cite{hernan2020causal}:

-\begin{definition} A causal graph $G$ is a directed acyclic graph (DAG) $G=(V, E)$ comprising a set of nodes representing random variables, $V$, and a series of edges, $E$, representing causality between these variables, where: \begin{enumerate} \item The presence/absence of an edge $V_i \to V_j$ represents the presence/absence of a direct causal effect of $V_i$ on $V_j$. \item All common causes of any pair of variables on the graph are themselves present on the graph. \end{enumerate} \end{definition}
+\begin{definition} A causal DAG $G$ is a directed acyclic graph (DAG) $G=(V, E)$ comprising a set of nodes representing random variables, $V$, and a series of edges, $E$, representing causality between these variables, where: \begin{enumerate} \item The presence/absence of an edge $V_i \to V_j$ represents the presence/absence of a direct causal effect of $V_i$ on $V_j$. \item All common causes of any pair of variables on the graph are themselves present on the graph. \end{enumerate} \end{definition}

 In \Cref{fig:causalDiagram}, \circled{X}, \circled{Y}, and \circled{Z} are nodes representing \emph{random variables}, which, in this context, are variables that can take different values for different individuals (e.g. people or software executions).
 We say that $\mathtt{X}$ is a \emph{direct cause} of $\mathtt{Y}$ because there is an edge from $\mathtt{X}$ directly into $\mathtt{Y}$.
 We refer to $\mathtt{Y}$ as a \emph{descendant} of $\mathtt{Z}$ and $\mathtt{X}$ because there is a sequence of edges, known as a \emph{path}, such that, if you follow the direction of those edges, you can reach $\mathtt{Y}$ from $\mathtt{Z}$.
 That is, $\mathtt{Z} \to \mathtt{X} \to \mathtt{Y}$.
-Throughout this paper, we will use the terms `causal graph' and `causal DAG' interchangeably.

 As mentioned in the previous section, in order to estimate the causal effect of $\mathtt{X}$ on $\mathtt{Y}$, we need to identify and adjust for all variables that bias the relationship $\mathtt{X \to Y}$.
-Using a causal graph, we can achieve this automatically by applying a pair of graphical tests, the \emph{back-door criterion} and \emph{d-separation}, which are formally defined as follows:
+Using a causal DAG, we can achieve this automatically by applying a pair of graphical tests, the \emph{back-door criterion} and \emph{d-separation}, which are formally defined as follows: